kjetilos/cmake_ref/README.md

 Install
 -------
-To install a project we can use the --intall option to cmake.
+To install a project we can use the install target created by the generator.
+Newer versions of CMake can use the --intall option to the cmake command.

 ```
 cmake --install . --prefix "/home/me/opt"